Linwood College marked the end of almost 60 years of history, before embarking on a multi-million dollar school rebuild.

 Past and present students, teachers, and staff of Linwood College came together over the weekend for the Farewell Celebration of the soon to be demolished school buildings on Aldwins Road.

-During the two to three years the rebuild will take to complete, the school is relocating to Avonside Girls' High's empty site.
+During the two-to-three years the rebuild will take to complete, the school is relocating to Avonside Girls' High School's empty site.

 Principal Richard Edmundson said the school is lucky to have this opportunity.